Each artist specializes in something unique - click to learn more about each artist!

 Courtney Blazon

-Courtney Blazon sells stickers, prints, pins, art books, tote bags, greeting cards, and more in the ZACC Artist Shop.
+Courtney Blazon (she/her) sells stickers, prints, pins, art books, tote bags, greeting cards, and more in the ZACC Artist Shop.

 Blazon draws intricate narratives that are layered with symbolism and meaning—in particular, issues surrounding women and the complexities of women’s lives throughout history.
 Blazon draws influence from the natural world; literature, mythology and fairytales; societal expectations and coming-of-age issues, and leans into humor, irony and symbolism to create involved stories that are woven together and are not always what they appear to be upon first glance.